agontard/coq-hol-light-real-with-N/README.md

 **Axioms used**

-As HOL-Light is based on classical higher-order logic with choice, this library uses the following standard set of axioms in Coq:
+As HOL-Light is based on classical higher-order logic with choice, this library uses the following standard set of axioms in Rocq:

 ```
 Axiom classic : forall P:Prop, P \/ ~ P.